wp-plugins/subiz-live-chat/readme.txt

 = 1.1 =

-* New language available on widget
+* New language available for widget

 = 1.0 =